4-31 Connective tissue

 Main features of the loose connective tissue

 Its predominant cells are the fibroblasts, followed by mast cells, mesenchymal cells.
-Various types of transient cells are found in this tissue..
+Various types of transient cells are also found in this tissue.

-Its extracellular matrix consists mostly of collagen fibers as well as, depending on their placing in the body, elastic fibers.
+Its extracellular matrix consists mostly of collagen fibers as well as, depending on the placing of this tissue in the body, elastic and reticular fibers.
 The fibers are surrounded by the amorphous, non-fibrillar fundamental extracellular matrix.

 Intestinal villus – cross section.
 Staining: HE.
-Magnification: medium.
+Medium magnification.

 NEXT PAGE